 I have worked in higher education institutions, adult mental health, employment, Centrelink (Australia) and high schools.
-I have over 4 years experience counselling clients online using video call technology (Skype).
+I have over 7 years experience counselling clients online using video call technology (Skype or VSee).

 The core themes of the person-centred approach – unconditional positive regard, empathy and congruence are central to my way of working as counsellor.
-Empathy is powerful and regularly cited as a predictor of effective therapy.
-It involves understanding the whole person including their perceptions, ideas, meanings as well as their feelings and emotions.
+Empathy is powerful and involves understanding the whole person including their perceptions, ideas, meanings as well as their feelings and emotions.

 I aim to promote genuine relational depth through empathic understanding, congruence, authenticity and a belief in my client as the expert in their life.